CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 11

-1.99"Distribution Record Date" means, other than with respect to Holders of public Securities, the record date for purposes of determining which Holders of Allowed Claims are eligible to receive distributions under the Plan, which, unless otherwise specified, shall be the earlier of (i) the date that is two (2) Business Days before the Effective Date or such other date as is designated by the Debtors, with the consent of the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA) and (ii) the date such Claim becomes Allowed.
-The Distribution Record Date shall not apply to any public Securities the Holders of which shall receive a distribution in accordance with Article VI of the Plan and the customary procedures of DTC, as applicable.
+1.99"Distribution Record Date" means the record date for purposes of determining which (i) Holders of Allowed Claims are eligible to receive distributions under the Plan, which, unless otherwise specified, shall be the earlier of (a) the date that is two (2) Business Days before the Effective Date or such other date as is designated by the Debtors, with the consent of the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA) and (b) the date such Claim becomes Allowed and (ii) Holders of Existing Common Interests are eligible to receive distributions under the Plan, which, unless otherwise specified, shall be the Effective Date.

 1.100"DTC" means The Depository Trust Company.